shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 You can tell if a creature is lying.
 You telepathically read the truth value of the creature’s statements.

-Cost: 0.01 wyl per statement
+Requirement: 0.01 wyl per statement

 # Discussion